 5 | I N T R O D U C I N G F E A T U R E D C O L O U R S

 Should you wish to break up your theme with a featured colour limit any break from tradition to 2-3 colours max and ensure that the colours selected compliment your current feed aesthetic.
-As I have a white, theme now and than I will introduce an image that is black and white, pastel blue or pastel pink.
+As I have a white theme now and then I will introduce an image that is black and white, pastel blue or pastel pink.
 Not only is the black and white not too far of a step away from my already neutral palette but utilising pastels is a soft approach that will draw the eye without being off putting.
 Lastly, when introducing a featured colour ensure that the placement of the image in question is centered to achieve balance in relation to your grid as a whole.

 6 | F I N D I N G B A L A N C E

 When constructing your feed prior to any upload you must always have in the back of your mind that the image in question does not exist on an individual basis rather exists as part of a group of nine.
 The nine of course being the format of the Instagram grid.
 Achieving balance is created by a number of factors

 - ensuring the background of your images are clean

 - keeping the image minimal or busy depending on your overall aesthetic

 - selecting the same borders should this be a look you work with

 - structuring pictures to either be aligned straight or off balance